sanujkul/MSP432-TI-RTOS-CCS/README.md

 # MSP432P4111-CCS
-These are Code Composer Studio projects for TI's MSP432P4111 Launchpad
+These are Code Composer Studio projects for TI's MSP432P4111 Launchpad based on ARM Cortex M4 with Floating Point Unit.

 ### How can you check or run these projects?
 1. Either you can import whole project on your CCS.
-2. Or you can check out the main.c file in all the projects.
+2. Or you can check out the main.c file in all the projects and use the way you want.

 ## Projects explaination:
 ### 1. Blink.